gogs/docs/en-US/intro/faqs.md

 If you want to use self-signed HTTPS, you can execute the following command to generate a certificate and key files (make sure you use `cert` build tag or download the official binary):

 	$ ./gogs cert -ca=true -duration=8760h0m0s -host=myhost.example.com

+If you want to use SSL with an Apache 2 proxy configuration, configure gogs to use http and Apache 2 for SSL.

 #### How do I run Gogs in offline mode/in an intranet?